wavefrontHQ/docs/pages/doc/ts_cumulativeHisto.md

 ## Description

+This function is useful if you want to analyze data that are already in a cumulative history format.

+This function works only with data that include a parameter such as `le` for defining which part of the cumulative histogram you want to display.
+Data that are imported from Prometheus always include such a parameter.

+When a chart displays the result of this function, it shows the median by default.
+You can use `percentile()` to change that and, for example, show the 90% percentile.

+### Ordinary and Cumulative Histograms

 Wavefront histogram distributions are ordinary histograms while some other tools, such as Prometheus and Telegraph, use cumulative histograms.